 - Loans cancelled for those who work as a full-time faculty member at any nursing program in Virginia (public or private).

 Provides travel awards ($100 - $500) to undergraduate or graduate students making presentations at regional, national or international professional conferences.
 Calls for support are sent to students every semester (November and March 1st of each year).
 Priority is given to students who are making poster, panel or podium presentation at health-related conferences.
-Contact Clay Hysell for more information.
+Contact Gwen Christmas for more info.

 There are several sources of outside scholarship support for undergraduate and graduate nursing students.

 Virginia Department of Health Nursing Scholarships due June 30th